nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

   * Pre-calculated results are available in `the demo instance of nextPYP <https://demo.nextpyp.app/#/project/ab690@duke.edu/EMPIAR-10164-RtQMJrzN90C81gbU>`_.

-We first use the command line to download and decompress a tbz file containing a subset of 5 tilt-series (down-sampled 2x compared to the original data), and an initial model:
+We first use the command line to download and decompress a `.tbz file <https://nextpyp.app/files/data/nextpyp_tomo_tutorial.tbz>`_ containing a subset of 5 tilt-series (down-sampled 2x compared to the original super-resolution data):

 .. code-block:: bash